-- 4.2 Data Protection Officer (DPO): the DPO is a statutory role under GDPR.
-The DPO: - Informs and advises the Council and its employees about their obligations to comply with the GDPR and DPA 2018; - Monitors compliance with the GDPR and DPA 2018, including the assignment of responsibilities, awareness raising and training of staff involved in the processing operations and related audits; - Provides advice about data protection impact assessments and monitors their performance; - Co-operates with the supervisory authority (the Information Commissioner's Office); - Acts as the contact point for the Information Commissioner's Office and members of the public on issues related to the processing of personal data.
+- 4.2 Data Protection Officer (DPO): the DPO is a statutory role under the Data Protection Legislation.
+The DPO: - Informs and advises the Council and its employees about their obligations to comply with the Data Protection Legislation; - Monitors compliance with the Data Protection Legislation, including the assignment of responsibilities, awareness raising and training of staff involved in the processing operations and related audits; - Provides advice about data protection impact assessments and monitors their performance; - Co-operates with the supervisory authority (the Information Commissioner's Office); - Acts as the contact point for the Information Commissioner's Office and members of the public on issues related to the processing of personal data.